What is a kidney biopsy?

 which may interfere with the placement of the biopsy needle.

-You may feel discomfort or pressure when the healthcare provider takes the sample.
+You may feel mild pain or pressure when the healthcare provider takes the sample.

 There may be more than one puncture if the healthcare provider needs more than one